tapparoo/MakeChangeProject/README.md

 ## Make Change Project

 This project simulates a cash register.
-- A user is asked to enter an item's price and the amount of cash tendered.
+1. The user chooses between GUI/console interaction.
-- The user then enters the amounts.
+2. Enter an item's price and the amount of cash tendered.
-- The correct change and specific bills/coins used are returned to the screen.
+3. The correct change and specific bills/coins returned to the customer are displayed.

 This is Week 1 [Skill Distillery](http://skilldistillery.com) weekend homework.